 The days are warmer and longer in March.
 So no need to rush with your trek.
 You can enjoy the longer daylight and secure extra time to stroll around or visit local places.

 With the clear skies, this is the best season for nature lovers and photographers.

 Is it possible to trek in Nepal in March?

 Yes, it is definitely possible to trek in Nepal in March.
-March marks as the beginning of spring season and end of winter season.
-The regular trekking season starts from March so it is definitely trekking time in Nepal.
+March marks the beginning of the spring season and the end of the winter season.
+The regular trekking season starts in March so it is definitely trekking time in Nepal.
 Thus, it is a great time to be here.

 How is the weather and temperature like in March?